nael21025/holbertonschool-shell/basics/README.md

-- 9-firstdirdeletion: Deletes the directory my_first_directory from /tmp using rmdir.
+- 10-back: Changes the working directory to the previous one using cd -.